dblapps/DAAttributedStringUtils/README.md

 	formatter.defaultFontFamily = @"Georgia";
 	formatter.defaultColor = [UIColor orangeColor];

+A special pair of formatter codes is used to specify fields within an attributed string that are clickable when the string is displayed by an instance of DAAttributedLabel.
+To create a string with clickable fields, enclose the fields within pairs of %L and %l formatting codes.
+Then, use the formatString:linkRanges: method to create the string.
+That method will return an NSArray containing the ranges of the clickable fields.
+That array is passed on to DAAttributedLabel, which uses it to figure out the bounds of the clickable areas in its display.
+For example:

+	NSArray* linkRanges = nil;
+	DAAttributedString* attrStr = [formatter formatString:@"Click %LHERE%l to do something!" linkRanges:&linkRanges];
+	DAAttributedLabel* label = [[DAAttributedLabel alloc] initWithFrame:CGRectMake(10,10,150,25)];
+	[label setText:attrStr withLinkRanges:linkRanges];
+	label.delegate = self;

+Clicking on the work 'HERE' in the resulting label will invoke the delegate method label:didSelectLink:.

 Formatting codes are prefixed by a '%' character.
 To put a '%' character as text in the string, use '%%'.
 Otherwise, the general form for a formatter is %xY, where x is an optional integer number, and Y is a character specifying the attribute to modify.
 Specific codes are as follows:

 	Code	Meaning